smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SQL has added various features and capabilities beyond those found in relational algebra, such as aggregate functions, subqueries, and the ability to manipulate data directly.
 It also provides a way to work with NULL markers, which are not part of the mathematical model of relational algebra.
 Additionally, SQL uses a syntax that is more accessible and easier to read than the mathematical notation used in relational algebra.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, the basic principles of relational algebra still form the basis of SQL, and many SQL operations can be directly mapped to relational algebra operations.
-This means that understanding relational algebra can help to understand SQL more deeply and improve the ability to write effective and efficient SQL queries.
+Understanding relational algebra can deepen your understanding of SQL and improve your ability to write effective, efficient SQL queries.
 Nevertheless, SQL remains a lenient interpretation of relational algebra, as it deviates from the mathematical principles to provide a practical and user-friendly way to work with relational databases.

 ----------------------------------

 #### Equi and Theta-joins Overview

 *  A theta-join is a join with an explicit join predicate based on a binary operator.
 These operators include both comparison and logical operators.
-Theta-joins can be broken into equi-joins which look for equality, and non-equi-joins are joins that use an operator other than equality.
+Theta-joins can be broken into equi-joins, which look for equality, and non-equi-joins are joins that use an operator other than equality.

 *  Equi-joins look for equality in the join condition.
 It is a join operation that combines rows from two or more tables based on a matching value in one or more columns.
-This matching value is known as the join condition and is an equality condition.
-The term "equi" comes from the Latin word aequus, meaning equal.
+This matching value, known as the join condition, is an equality condition.
+The term "equi" comes from the Latin aequus, meaning "equal."

 *  A non-equi-join is a join that uses an operator other than equality.
 It is the opposite of an equi-join.

 --------------------------------------------------------------------------------
-SQL has the following operators that can be used to join tables.
+SQL provides the following operators for joining tables.

 | Type       |       Operator       |                     Description                     |
 |------------|----------------------|-----------------------------------------------------|